-The entry into these forests has been restricted by the Brazil government for the safety of its indigenous tribespeople and to protect their heritage & lifestyle.
+Entry into these forests has been restricted by the Brazilian government for the safety of its indigenous tribespeople and to protect their heritage & lifestyle.

 The tribes have remained uncontacted till now.
 Experts believe that any contact with the outside world could be dangerous to the natives as they could carry diseases which can wipe out the complete tribes.

-2. Korean Dmilitarized Zone, DMZ: One of the Most Militarized Zones in the World
+2. Korean Demilitarized Zone, DMZ: One of the Most Militarized Zones in the World

 A start opposite to its name, the Korean demilitarized is possibly one of the most militarized zones in the world.

 This piece of land marks the separation between South Korea and North Korea.
 Therefore, this is a completely prohibited area.